 Sign up to receive our exclusive e-book full of important information about caring for your pet, including training techniques and answers to frequently asked questions.

 Step 3: Safe removal

 Stay safe!
 Always wear gloves while handling ticks to avoid contact with your skin.

 - Grasp the tick as close to your dog’s skin as possible (without pinching your pet).

-- Pull it out in a straight, steady motion.
-Anything left behind could lead to an infection.
+- Pull it out slowly in a straight, steady motion.
+Don't jerk; anything left behind could lead to an infection.